The Printing Museum in Houston: A Lesser-Known Treasure!

 The address of The Printing Museum is 1324 W. Clay Street, Houston, Texas 77019.
 There is free parking in the museum parking lot and nearby streets.

-This wheelchair accessible museum is currently open Wednesday–Saturday from 10 A.M to 4 P.M.
-Starting August 19th to December 29th of 2018 the museum will be open only on Fridays and Saturdays from 10 A.M to 4 P.M.
+This wheelchair accessible museum is currently open Friday–Saturday from 10 A.M to 4 P.M.
 Guided tours are at 11 A.M. and 2 P.M.
 Other days are available by appointment for groups of ten or more.
+The museum is closed on Sundays and Mondays.
 Call this number for appointments: 713-522-4652, ext.
 201 or email: email@example.com

 Classes, workshops and Girl and Boy Scout Merit Badge Days will be starting in the Fall of 2018.
 Stay tuned.